Insurance

 Why Life Insurance Is Essential for Americans in 2025

 Over 54% of US adults have life insurance, but millions are underinsured or confused about which type to buy.
 In 2025, the average US household faces $68,000 in debt and rising costs for education, healthcare, and housing.
-Life insurance is a critical tool for protecting your family’s financial future.
+Life insurance is a critical tool for protecting your family's financial future.
+Many families also need health insurance and comprehensive planning including retirement strategies.

 According to LIMRA, term life is the most popular choice, but whole life is growing among younger Americans seeking lifelong coverage and cash value.